 Graduate Degrees in Neurology: Program Information

-Fellowship applicants must have a completed either an M.D.
+- Prerequisites: Completion of an M.D.
 (Medical Doctor) or a D.O.
-(Doctor of Osteopathic Medicine) program.
-Admission committees also look at letters of recommendation, academic achievements, professional experience and any notable awards or professional achievements.
+(Doctor of Osteopathic Medicine) program, letters of recommendation, academic achievements, professional experience

 Possible Career Options